Bonsai Azalea Japonica (Rhododendron)

 • Growth form: dwarf shrub, well-branched, with a compact crown

-• Foliage: small, evergreen or semi-evergreen, dark green, glossy
+• Foliage: small, persistent or semi-persistent, dark green, glossy

-• Flowers: large in relation to the plant size, single or double, grouped in spectacular clusters
+• Flowers: large relative to the plant size, single or double, grouped in spectacular clusters

 Care conditions:

-• Light: requires bright indirect light or partial sun, avoiding direct exposure during peak hours in summer
+• Light: requires bright indirect light or partial sun, avoiding direct exposure during peak summer hours

 • Temperature: prefers moderate temperatures (ideally 10-25°C); does not tolerate drought or excessive heat

-• Watering: the soil must be kept constantly moist but not soaked; prefers soft water (without lime)
+• Watering: the substrate must be kept consistently moist but not waterlogged; prefers soft water (without lime)

 • Soil: acidic, well-drained – ideally a mix of azalea soil with added peat and perlite